ruslanmv/ruslanmv.github.io/_posts/2023-01-24-How-to-start programming-in-Scala-with-Spark.md

 Creating spark session can be done in many ways:

-1) Directly using SparkSession
+1. Directly using SparkSession
-2) SparkConf→ spark Context → SparkSession
+2. SparkConf→ SparkContext → SparkSession
-3) SparkConf → SparkSession
+3. SparkConf → SparkSession
-4) SparkConf→spark context
+4. SparkConf→SparkContext

 Let practice the different methods: